TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    Returns a process shared queue implemented using a pipe and a few locks/semaphores.
-When a process first puts an item on the queue a feeder thread is started which transfers objects from a buffer into the pipe.
+When a process first puts an item on the queue a feeder thread is started which transfers objects kutoka a buffer into the pipe.

-   The usual :exc:`queue.Empty` and :exc:`queue.Full` exceptions from the standard library's :mod:`queue` module are raised to signal timeouts.
+   The usual :exc:`queue.Empty` and :exc:`queue.Full` exceptions kutoka the standard library's :mod:`queue` module are raised to signal timeouts.

    :class:`Queue` implements all the methods of :class:`queue.Queue` except for